hm-lang/core/proposals/README.md

 # comma version:
 if SomeCondition
-    # NOTE: not recommended, since it's easy to accidentally skip reading
+    # WARNING: NOT RECOMMENDED, since it's easy to accidentally skip reading
     # the statements that aren't first:
     print("toggling shutoff"), shutdown()